 - Adverse media: Ownership of shell companies often generates adverse media and can indicate a change in a customer’s risk profile.
 Accordingly, firms should monitor for adverse stories, from traditional screen and print media, to online and social media sources.

 - Ongoing monitoring: It is integral to monitoring any event changes, for both the corporate entity or company UBOs or directors, to manage your risk.

-If you would like to learn more about any of these areas, that are essential to Compliance teams’ AML functions, NorthRow will be able to advise
+If you would like to learn more about any of these areas, that are essential to Compliance teams’ AML checks, NorthRow will be able to advise.